christine-lepird/christine-lepird.github.io/personal.md

 ### Cat Fostering

-In addition to my two tabby cats, I've been fostering two elderly cats.
+In addition to our two tabby cats, I've been fostering two elderly cats with my wonderful fiancé Jack.